-Collagen and elastin help the skin maintain its strength and elasticity.
+Collagen and elastin promote skin strength and elasticity.
 Yet, the natural aging process causes collagen and elastin loss.
 As the skin loses collagen and elastin, the cheek skin can sag, which can lead to jowls.

-In addition, genetics can dictate whether an individual experiences jowls.
-An individual with a blood relative who experiences jowls is more susceptible than others to this problem.
+In addition, genetics can dictate whether jowls occur.
+Those with a blood relative who experiences jowls are more susceptible than others to jowling.
 If an individual’s parents experience jowls at an early age, he or she could experience the same results, too.

 Various environmental and lifestyle factors can also contribute to the formation of jowls.
 These factors include:

-- Smoking: Smoking can narrow the blood vessels and make it difficult for skin to get the proteins it needs to stay healthy, which can increase the likelihood that jowls will form.
+- Smoking: Smoking can narrow the blood vessels and make it difficult for skin to get the protein it needs to stay healthy, which can increase the likelihood that jowls will form.

-- Sun Exposure: Excess exposure to ultraviolet rays can damage collagen and increase a person’s risk of experiencing sagging skin and jowls.
+- Sun Exposure: Excess exposure to the sun’s ultraviolet (UV) rays can damage collagen and increase the risk of sagging skin and jowls.